-The align, bleach and bond (ABB) approach provides the ability to reverse dental collapse and improve anterior guidance that, if left untreated, can lead to future problems.
-ABB is much more than aesthetic treatment.
+The align, bleach and bond (ABB) approach provides the ability to reverse dental collapse and improve anterior guidance which, if left untreated, can lead to future problems.
+Align, bleach and bond is much more than aesthetic treatment.
 It is also functional and preventive and can change the way we approach all patients, not just cosmetic cases.
 Being able to carry out Dahl build-ups is also important.
 When the Dahl technique is understood, it can be one of the most powerful tools in dentistry.